 1) Fix Your Programming

 Many people inherit their religious beliefs.
-They grow up being indoctrinated from an early age.
-They have no choice but to obey, assimilate, and accept the doctrines of mythology.
+Children are indoctrinated from an early age.
+They have no choice but to obey, assimilate, and accept the mythology.
 If this is you, then you are not responsible for being subject to groupthink manipulation.
 However, you are responsible for fixing your programming.
 Now, more than ever, you must learn to become a freethinker and not a follower.
-You must do the following.
+We recommend you do the following.

 - Turn off the religious programming on TV and radio.